izedomi/flutter_squad/README.md

 The transaction is successful if `status` is `200` or `202`.
 200 represents a `verified` successful transaction.
 202 represents an `unverified` successful transaction.

-More on verifying a transaction, [see docs](https://squadinc.gitbook.io/squad/payments/accept-payments-1)
+More on verifying a transaction, [see docs here](https://squadinc.gitbook.io/squad/payments/accept-payments-1)

-For a verified successful transaction (i.e status is 200) the data property on the SquadTransactionResponse contains a Data object with the transaction details:
+For a `verified` successful transaction (i.e status is 200) the data property on the SquadTransactionResponse contains a Data object with the transaction details:

 ``` dart
   int? transactionAmount;